Hello and welcome to Historic UK!

 Historic UK's vision was to bring history to life, and to do so it needed to be two websites in one.
 The first section of the website was called the Historic Accommodation Guide, a collection of castle hotels, historic holiday cottages and characterful hotels designed to stir the imagination and allow history lovers to stay in some of the most historic buildings in the country.

 The second section of the website was the History Magazine, a monthly online publication featuring all of those weird, gruesome and interesting bits of history that were often left out of the school curriculum.
 From great British eccentrics to the inventor of the loo, we like to think of our articles as a 'Horrible Histories for Adults'!

 Fast forward to 2009 and it was decided that for Historic UK's 10th anniversary that it would be getting a nifty little redesign.
-Introducing a brand new search engine for our Accommodation Guide and the ability to filter our history articles by type, the new site went live in 2010 and is what you currently see before you!
+Introducing a brand new search engine for our Accommodation Guide and the ability to filter our history articles by type, the new site went live in 2010.
+We have been expanding and improving the site ever since!

 Above: Last year's Historic UK Christmas party.

 How to Contact Us:

 As we're a rather social bunch, you can contact Historic UK in a whole variety of ways: